 When the New Testament was being written, faithful believers recognized it as the consistent fulfillment of the Old Testament.
 The facts surrounding the life of Jesus were precisely what the Old Testament required; therefore, anyone who accepts the Old Testament as God’s Word should receive the Gospel of Christ (Acts 17:10-11).
 Despite what critics sometimes allege in ignorance, there was very little doubt in the early Church about which books were from God.
 The 66 books contained in our modern English Bibles are the books that the early Church recognized as the Word of God.
 History confirms that early Christians did not consider books like the Gospel of Thomas to be Scripture.
 They could spot a counterfeit just as we can today.
 The agreement of Christians in the early Church itself constitutes evidence that we have correctly discovered the canon.

 But what about the Apocrypha?
-These consist of various Jewish writings that were compiled in the 3rd century B.C., after the last Old Testament book but before the New Testament.
+These consist of various Jewish writings that were compiled in the third century B.C., after the last Old Testament book but before the New Testament.
 Some are stand-alone books, such as Judith or 1 and 2 Maccabees.
 Others are additions to existing books of the Bible – adding extra verses or chapters to books such as Esther, Daniel, and the Psalms.

 The Roman Catholic Church claims that most (not all) of the books of the Apocrypha are part of Scripture and refer to them as deuterocanonical (a second canon), whereas Protestants reject these books.
 The bottom line is that the Apocrypha does not have the marks of inspiration associated with Scripture.
 The Apocrypha was never quoted by Jesus or by the New Testament authors.
 There is no evidence that the first century Church considered the Apocrypha as Scripture.
 Significantly, most of the books of the Apocrypha do not claim to be inspired by God, and lack phrases such as “Thus saith the Lord” which are ubiquitous in Scripture.
 The apocryphal book Ecclesiasticus specifically denies being infallible (and therefore God-breathed) in the prologue where the authors ask for forgiveness of any shortcoming in the wording.